 Your credit score can impact many areas of your life and its importance can’t be overstated.
-A poor credit score can affect your job search, personal insurance policies, and even interest rates on a mortgage—costing you hundreds or thousands of dollars over your lifetime.
+The impact yourcredit scorecan have on your financial future can’t be overstated.
+A poor credit score can affect your interest rates on a mortgage and an auto loan—costing you hundreds or thousands of dollars over your lifetime.
 So if your credit score needs a boost, here are some ways to improve it:

 PAY BILLS ON TIME